 - I don’t want our children to be like your family.
 This is why they can’t see your parents.

-- Racially tainted name calling
+- Racially tainted name-calling.

-2. Acknowledge that abuse is never your fault.
+2. Acknowledge that abuse is never your fault

 Verbal abuse — and every other type of abuse — cannot be justified.
 Nobody has a right to hurt you — whether physically or emotionally.
 Nobody has a right to control you.
 Your freedom and dignity is a human right!

-3. Take the position that you will not accept being abused.
+3. Take the position that you will not accept being abused

 Unless you make it clear to your abuser that you will not tolerate abuse, the abuse will likely continue.

 There are many ways to let your abuser know that verbal abuse will not be tolerated.
 For example, in person, through writing, or in the presence of another person.
-Whichever way you chose, make sure you are safe.
+Whichever way you choose, make sure you are safe.

 Knowing that verbal abuse is wrong and harmful is never enough!